SQL Interview Questions and Answers 2025

 SQL knowledge is essential for the majority of services.
 There are a lot of important questions for which the candidates need to be prepared while going for an interview.

-SQL is a common language that stands for Structured Query Language, which is basically based on general English, whereas MySQL is a database management system.
+SQL is a common language for Structured Query Language, which is based on general English, whereas MySQL is a database management system.

 Structured Query Language is the main part of the relational database, which can be utilized for gaining access to the database and also plays a major role in the management of the database.
 On the other hand, MySQL is a Relational Database Management System like SQL Server, Informix, and others.